-What can you make with an embroidery hoop, ribbons, and a doily?
+What can you make with an embroidery hoop, ribbons, and a doily or piece of lace?
 A beautiful, unique DIY dreamcatcher!

-Since I have plenty of all of these supplies at home, I made some unique dreamcatchers last week.
+Since I have plenty of all of these supplies at home, I made some unique dreamcatchers recently.

 Dreamcatchers were originally introduced by some Native American cultures.
 It is usually a handmade willow hoop with a woven web and may also include sacred items such as feathers or beads.